gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 same story appears in Figure \@ref(fig:Figure4-2).
 As the water levels increase (left to right, 10 to 20 to 30 drops), the differences between the two brands decrease.
 Of the two versions, Figure \@ref(fig:Figure4-2) is probably easier to read here.
-Sometimes it is nice to see the interaction plot made both ways simultaneously, so you can also use the `intplotarray` function, which provides Figure \@ref(fig:Figure4-3b).
+Sometimes it is nice to see the interaction plot made both ways simultaneously, so you can also use the `intplotarray` function, which provides Figure \@ref(fig:Figure4-4).
 This plot also adds beanplots to the off-diagonals so you can explore the main effects of each variable, if that is reasonable.
+\index{main effects}

-The interaction plots can able to be used to identify the best and worst mean responses for combinations of the treatment levels.
+\index{\texttt{intplotarray()}} The interaction plots can able to be used to identify the best and worst mean responses for combinations of the treatment levels.
 For example, 10 ``Drops`` and ``Brand`` *B2* lasts longest, on average, and  30 ``Drops`` with ``Brand`` *B1* fails fastest, on average.
 In any version of the plot here, the lines do not appear to be parallel suggesting that further exploration of the interaction appears to be warranted.

-(ref:fig4-3b) Interaction plot array of paper towel data with two different versions of interaction plots and beanplots of the responses versus each explanatory variable.
+(ref:fig4-4) Interaction plot array of paper towel data with two different versions of interaction plots and beanplots of the responses versus each explanatory variable.

 ```r